-1. Algebra
+Algebra

-- 1.1 Complex Numbers: Complex number, representation, modulus and amplitude.
-De-movier's theorem, its application in solving algebric equation. - 1.2 Basics and properties of logarithms and its applications in solving problems related to basic logarithmic formulas. - 1.3 Geometrical progression, its nth term and sum of n terms and to infinity.
-Application of Arithmetic progression and Geometrical progression to Engineering problem such as maximum possible output of the machine, vibration of the spring, finding out capacity of tank etc. - 1.4 Partial fractions (linear factors, repeated linear factors, non-reducible quadratic factors excluding repeated factors) - 1.5 Permutations and Combinations: Value of npr ncr.
-Simple problems of formulation of words from given alphabets (with and without repetition), circular permutations etc. - 1.6 Binomial theorem (without proof) for positive integral index (expansion and general form); binomial theorem for any index (expansion without proof) first and second binomial approximation with applications to engineering problems
+Complex Numbers: Complex number, representation, modulus and amplitude.
+De-movier's theorem, its application in solving algebraic equation.
+Basics and properties of logarithms and its applications in solving problems related to basic logarithmic formulas.
+Geometrical progression, its nth term and sum of n terms and to infinity.
+Application of Arithmetic progression and Geometrical progression to Engineering problem such as maximum possible output of the machine, vibration of the spring, finding out capacity of tank etc.

+Permutation and Combinations

+Permutations and Combinations: Value of "p_rnc_r.
+Simple problems of formulation of words from given alphabets (with and without repetition), circular permutations etc. Binomial theorem (without proof) for positive integral index (expansion and general form); binomial theorem for any index (expansion without proof) first and second binomial approximation with applications to engineering problems.

-2. Trigonometry
+Trigonometry

-- 2.1 Concept of angles, measurement of angles in degrees, grades and radians and their conversions.
-Applications of angles such as angle subtended by an arc, diameter of moon etc. - 2.2 T-Ratios of Allied angles (without proof), Sum, difference formulae and their applications (without proof).
+Concept of angles, measurement of angles in degrees, grades and radians and their conversions.
+Applications of angles such as angle subtended by an arc, diameter of moon etc. T-Ratios of Allied angles (without proof), Sum, difference formulae and their applications (without proof).
 Product formulae (Transformation of product to sum, difference and vice versa).
-T-Ratios of multiple angles, sub-multiple angles (2A, 3A, A/2). - 2.3 Graphs of Sin x, Cos x, Tan x and e^x - 2.4 Applications of Trigonometric terms in engineering problems such as to find an angle of elevation, height, distance etc.
+T-Ratios of multiple angles, sub-multiple angles (2A, 3A, A/2).
+Graphs of Sin x, Cos x, Tan x and e^{x} .
+Applications of Trigonometric terms in engineering problems such as to find an angle of elevation, height, distance etc.

-3. Co-ordinate Geometry
+Co-ordinate Geometry

-- 3.1 Cartesian and Polar coordinates (two dimensional), conversion from cartesian to polar coordinates and vice-versa, distance between two points (cartesian co-ordinates), section formulae - 3.2 Area of triangle when its vertices are given, co-ordinates of centroid, in center of a triangle when the vertices are given, simple problems on locus. - 3.3 Equation of straight line in various standard forms (without proof), inter section of two straight lines, angle between two lines.
-Parallel and perpendicular lines, perpendicular distance formula - 3.4 General equation of a circle and its characteristics.
-To find the equation of a circle, given: - Centre and radius - Three points lying on it - Coordinates of end points of a diameter - 3.5 Equation(s) of a straight line, circle, and conics (ellipse, parabola and hyperbola) and their application in solving engineering problems..
+Cartesian and Polar coordinates (two dimensional), conversion from cartesian to polar coordinates and vice-versa, distance between two points (cartesian coordinates), section formulae.
+Area of triangle when its vertices are given, coordinates of centroid, in center of a triangle when the vertices are given, simple problems on locus.

+Equation of straight line in various standard forms (without proof), inter section of two straight lines, angle between two lines.
+Parallel and perpendicular lines, perpendicular distance formula.
+General equation of a circle and its characteristics.
+To find the equation of a circle, given: Centre and radius, Three points lying on it, Coordinates of end points of a diameter, Equation(s) of a straight line, circle, and conics (ellipse, parabola and hyperbola) and their application in solving engineering problems.